Introduction To Multifamily Syndication

 The benefits of this structure is that by pulling large amounts of capital, a larger project can be acquired which allows for economies of scale (savings in costs by creating efficiencies led by larger production) and by achieving these efficiencies the project can offer larger returns (rents and appreciation) as compared to smaller projects.

-Multifamily apartments can be purchased as a value add (the physical property or its day to day operations have areas for improvement which can lead to force the appreciation of the asset when improved), turn key (project already generating acceptable cash flow), or a hybrid between the two.
+Multifamily apartments can be purchased as a value add (which means there are areas for improvement that can lead to the appreciation of the asset when improved, also called forced appreciation), turn key (project already generating acceptable cash flow), or a hybrid between the two.
 The life of these type of projects is usually 5-6 years (asset is sold at this time) and sometimes there is a refinance in the middle of the project (2-3 years).

-Investing passively in a Real Estate Multifamily Syndication allows investors to get the monthly cash flow from the rents (typically paid every 3 months) and also get the appreciation at the sale (paid at the end with the return of capital initially invested).
+Investing passively in a Real Estate Multifamily Syndication allows investors to get the monthly cash flow from the rents (typically paid every 3 months, sometimes after the property is stabilized) and also get the appreciation at the sale (paid at the end with the return of capital initially invested).
 There are also significant tax benefits that I will cover in future blog posts which allow you to get bonus depreciation from multifamily investments.

 The cons on investing in syndications is the length of the project (your capital is invested until the project is refinanced and sold), the day to day operating decisions will be made by the General Partners, and there are risks involved as in any other investment.